Tsie23/AWS-re-Start-Journey/Labs/ComputeLabs/lab-launchEC2instance.md

-# Compute Lab: Launching an EC2 Instance / Working with AWS Lambda
+# Compute Lab: Launching an EC2 Instance

 ## Objective
 Create a directory